evanwill/write-md/content/2-markdown.md

 Head to the [Demo editor]({{ '/content/5-editor.html' | relative_url }}) or [Dillinger](https://dillinger.io/) web-based editor to practice some Markdown basics.

+{% include alert.html text="Although Markdown is simple, it is important to remember that white space, blank lines, and tabs matter.
+If you are getting unexpected results when rendering, check your white space!" %}

 ----------

 ## Headings